Bubobubobubobubo/sardine/docs/sardinopedia.md

 ## Pattern syntax

 There is a whole programming language inside of **Sardine**.
 This language is dedicated to creating patterns of notes, numbers, samples and addresses.
-It is an ongoing project and might be subject to change in upcoming versions but there is a subset of stable features that you can use without risking your code to break too fast :) The syntax, much like the syntax of a regular general-purpose programming languages is oganised in primitive types and things you can do on/with them.
+It is an ongoing project and might be subject to change in upcoming versions but there is a subset of stable features that you can use without risking your code to break too fast :) The syntax, much like the syntax of a regular general-purpose programming languages is organised in primitive types and things you can do on/with them.
 It is very reminescent of **Python** but with a twist!

 ## Primitive types